josephdpurcell/drupal8-vagrant/README.md

 ## TODO

+1. Find a nice solution to web vs web/docroot
 1. Add script to upgrade Drupal core
 1. Integrate the composer drupal install to the ansible script (see provisioning/todo.sh)
 1. Make getting multiversion and workbench_moderation modules not dependent on josephdpurcell username